jsdelivrbot/redux-simple-starter-4/README.md

  * "props" will arrive as an argument for our functional component
  * "props" in a class based component are available in any method by using "this.props"

+ State is good for isolated component changes, where props can be injected throughout the application